|Jermaine Jones vs Germany at the 2014 WC Finals|

 GK: Juergen Sommer (USA)

 After being named Collegiate Goalkeeper of the Year in 1990, Sommer left Indiana to sign with Luton Town in 1991.
-Sommer played for the next seven years in England for Queens Park Rangers, Luton Town and Torquay.
-In 1998 he made the jump back home to sign with the Columbus Crew.
-Sommer became the Crew starter over the next two seasons, and after a pair of major knee injuries, he signed with the New England Revolution. he was only capped 10 times due to fierce competition with Kasey Keller, Brad Friedel and Tony Meola during his prime.
+Sommer played 7 seasons for Queens Park Rangers, Luton Town and Torquay.
+In MLS, he played with Columbus Crew and New England Revolution.
+He was only capped 10 times due to fierce competition with Kasey Keller, Brad Friedel and Tony Meola during his prime.
 He went to USA 1994 and France 1998.

 GK: Marcus Hahnemann (USA)

-He played for the Seattle Sounders between 1994 and 1996.
-Between 1997 and 1999 he turned out for the Colorado Rapids, signing with English club Fulham in 1999.
-Unable to become the first-choice goalkeeper at Fulham, he enjoyed loan spells with Rochdale and Reading, before signing permanently with Reading in 2002.
+Marcus Hahnemann played for the Seattle Sounders and the Colorado Rapids before signing with English club Fulham in 1999.
+While at Fulham, he enjoyed loan spells with Rochdale and Reading, before signing permanently with Reading in 2002.
 In 2009, he transferred to Wolverhampton Wanderers.
-He has won nine caps for the United States, featuring as back-up for Kasey Keller and Tim Howard in two World Cups.
+He has won nine caps, featuring as back-up for Kasey Keller and Tim Howard in two World Cups.

 GK: David Yelldell (USA)

-He was the son of American serviceman in Germany.
+David Yelldell was the son of American serviceman serving in Germany and a German mother.
 He played with Stuttgart Kicker, Blackburn Rover, Bayer Leverkusen, TuS Koblenz, MSV Duisburg and now with SG Sonnenhof Großaspach.
-In 2011, he was capped once by the USA.
+In 2011, he was capped once by the USA in a match against Paraguay.

 RB: Timmy Chandler (USA)